jnirschl/titanic_dvc/README.md

 --desc "Download data from Kaggle, create data dictionary and summary dtable"\
  python3 src/data/make_dataset.py -c titanic -tr train.csv -te test.csv -o "./data/raw"
 ```

+### 2. Data acquisition and understanding

+The second step involves acquiring and exploring the data to determine the quality of the data and prepare the data for machine learning models.
+This step involves exploring and cleaning the data to account for missing data and noise as well as validating that data meet specified validation rules to ensure there were no errors in data collection or data entry (e.g., age and fare cannot be negative).
+Once the data is cleaned, it is processed to encode categorical string variables as integer classes, continuous features are discretized (optional),  and features are normalized (optional).
+Later stages may iteratively add or create new features from new data or existing features using feature engineering.

+Deliverables Step 2:
+1. Data quality report
+2. Proposed data pipeline/architecture
+3. Checkpoint decision

 #### Encoding categorical labels as integer classes